suhlig/grafana-backup-restore/README.markdown

 ## Restore

-Re-creates all dashboards and datasources from files; rebuilding the folder structure as found in the filesystem.
+Re-creates all dashboards and data sources from files; rebuilding the folder structure as found in the file system.

 # Development